John Curtin School of Medical Research

 The John Curtin School of Medical Research (JCSMR) is an Australian multidisciplinary translational medical research institute and postgraduate education centre that forms part of the Australian National University (ANU) in Canberra.
 The school was founded in 1948 as a result of the vision of Nobel Laureate Sir Howard Florey and was named in honour of Australia's World War II Prime Minister John Curtin, who had died in office a few years earlier.

 In addition to Florey, Sir John Eccles AC, FRS, FAA (1963), Peter Doherty AC, FRS and Rolf M. Zinkernagel AC, FAA (1996), were Nobel Laureates as a result of research conducted at the JCSMR.
 Other notable researchers include Gordon Ada AO, FAA, Frank Fenner AC, CMG, MBE, FRS, FAA, Sir Hugh Ennor CBE, David Roderick Curtis AC, FRACP, FAA, FRS and Chris Goodnow FRS, FAA.

-The Director of the School is Professor Graham Mann.
-The JCSMR comprises three divisions: the Division of Immunity, Inflammation and Infection, the Division of Genome Sciences and Cancer, and the Eccles Institute of Neuroscience.
+The JCSMR comprises three divisions: the Division of Immunology and Infectious Diseases, the Division of Genome Sciences and Cancer, and the Eccles Institute of Neuroscience.

 Research focus

-Doherty's research discovered the way T cells interact with the Major Histocompatibility Complex in antigen recognition.
-Eccles was the Foundation Professor of Physiology at JCSMR when he received the Nobel Prize in 1963 for his study of nerve cells.
-Since 2012, the Eccles Institute of Neuroscience has been located in a new 60 million wing of JCSMR.
-The main research areas of the Eccles Institute of Neuroscience are cellular and synaptic physiology, sensory physiology and retina and muscle.

-Research in the Genome Sciences and Cancer Division combines advanced experimental and computational approaches with sophisticated genetic models to connect genotype with phenotype, understand mechanisms of cell differentiation, development or pathology, and generate novel therapies for cancer and other disease.

-The Division of Immunity, Inflammation and Infection focuses on mechanisms of immune-mediated pathology, mechanisms of immunity to infection, the longevity of immunity and immunological memory, and immunodeficiency syndromes, and mechanisms of leukocyte differentiation, trafficking, and growth control that are pertinent to cancer, immunological tolerance, autoimmunity, allergy and immunodeficiency.
+In the Division of Immunology and Infectious Diseases (IID) at JCSMR the key focus areas are mechanisms of immunity to infection, the longevity of immunity and immunological memory, immunodeficiency syndromes, mechanisms of leukocyte differentiation, trafficking, growth control that are pertinent to cancer, immunological tolerance, autoimmunity, allergy and immunodeficiency.